 This loop hike climbs to viewpoints from the summit of Black Rock Mountain and passes the historic Hogencamp, Pine Swamp, Surebridge and Boston Mines.

 Take N.Y.
 Route 17 north through Sloatsburg and Tuxedo.
 About 2.4 miles north of Tuxedo, take the exit leading to N.Y.
 Route 17A.
-Turn right at the top of the ramp onto County Route 106 and continue for 2.2 miles to a Hikers' Trailhead Parking Area on the right side of the road, just beyond a sharp curve.
+Turn right at the top of the ramp onto County Route 106 and continue for 2.2 miles to a parking area on the right side of the road, just beyond a sharp curve.

 From the parking area, cross the road and turn left on the White Bar Trail, blazed with white horizontal rectangles.
 The White Bar Trail parallels the road for about 500 feet, then turns right and crosses a stream on a metal culvert.
 A short distance beyond, it bears right at a fork (the road that goes off to the left will be your return route) and continues ahead on a woods road.

-About a mile from the junction with the R-D Trail, the Dunning Trail curves to the north and passes remnants of the Hogencamp Mine, which operated from 1870 to 1885.
-On the left side of the trail, you'll notice a water-filled mine shaft, about 25 feet in diameter, with a seven-inch cast-iron pipe (once used to dewater the mine) jutting out of the water.
+About a mile from the junction with the R-D Trail, the Dunning Trail curves to the north and passes a wetland on the right.
+Just beyond, you’ll pass remnants of the Hogencamp Mine, which operated from 1870 to 1885.
+On the left side of the trail, you’ll notice a water-filled mine shaft, about 25 feet in diameter, with a seven-inch cast-iron pipe (once used to dewater the mine) jutting out of the water.
 Use extreme caution when approaching this shaft!
-On the opposite side of the trail, iron rods may be seen protruding from a crumbling concrete base (now covered with grass), with a stone-lined well, three feet in diameter, beyond.
+On the opposite side of the trail, iron rods may be seen protruding from a crumbling concrete base (now covered with grass).
 A short distance ahead, there is a stone platform to the right.
-It was built out of tailings - the technical term for the pieces of rock discarded during the mining process.
+It was built out of tailings – the technical term for the pieces of rock discarded during the mining process.
 Piles of tailings may be found throughout this mining site.

-After crossing a stream, you'll notice old stone foundations to the right.
+After crossing a stream, you’ll notice old stone foundations on both sides of the trail.
 These are the remains of a village that once housed the miners.
-Just beyond, the aqua- blazed Long Path joins from the left and then leaves to the right.
+Just beyond, the aqua-blazed Long Path joins from the left and then leaves to the right.
 Continue ahead on the yellow-blazed Dunning Trail.
-In another half a mile, you'll pass the interesting Pine Swamp on the right.
-To the left, you'll notice a huge pile of tailings - a remnant of the Pine Swamp Mine, opened in 1830 and worked intermittently until about 1880.
-A long, narrow mine opening may be seen to the left of the trail, just south of a stream that crosses the trail a short distance ahead.
+In another half a mile, you’ll pass the interesting Pine Swamp on the right.
+To the left, you’ll notice a huge pile of tailings – a remnant of the Pine Swamp Mine, opened in 1830 and worked intermittently until about 1880.
+A long, narrow mine opening (partially obscured by fallen trees) may be seen to the left of the trail a short distance ahead.

 About 500 feet beyond this mine opening, you’ll reach the triple yellow blaze that marks the end of the Dunning Trail.
 Turn left and follow the red-triangle-on-white Arden-Surebridge (A-SB) Trail, which climbs gradually on another old mining road.
 In half a mile, you’ll reach a trail junction known as “Times Square” (the name is painted on a boulder to the right.)
 Continue ahead, now following both the A-SB Trail and the aqua-blazed Long Path.
 When the red-on-white and aqua blazes leave to the left, continue ahead on the grassy woods road you have been following, known as the Surebridge Mine Road.
 The next section of the road can be flooded at times, and you may end up getting your feet a little wet.
 The road continues through mountain laurel and rhododendron, with the attractive Surebridge Swamp to the left.

-The White Bar Trail soon joins a woods road, which it follows south through a pleasant valley.
-After about a mile, the yellow-blazed Dunning Trail joins from the left.
+In a quarter mile, the White Bar Trail joins a woods road, which it follows south through a pleasant valley.
+In another two-thirds of a mile, the yellow-blazed Dunning Trail joins from the left.
 When the Dunning Trail leaves to the right, follow the yellow blazes.
-The Dunning Trail goes down to a valley - passing a large cliff on the way - then climbs to a ridge, from where it descends to the base of the Boston Mine.
+The Dunning Trail goes down to a valley – passing a large cliff on the way – then climbs to a ridge, from where it descends to the base of the Boston Mine.
 This mine -- a large open cut into the hillside, partially filled with water -- is reached by a short path to the right.
 It was last worked around 1880.

 Continue ahead on the Dunning Trail, which soon turns left and begins to follow Island Pond Road, a woods road.
-When the yellow blazes turn off to the right a short distance ahead, continue ahead, following Island Pond Road, which leads back to a junction with the White Bar Trail just west of the parking area on Route 106 where the hike began.
+When the yellow blazes turn off to the right a short distance ahead, continue ahead, following Island Pond Road, which leads back to a junction with the White Bar Trail just north of Route 106.
+Bear right onto the White Bar Trail and follow it back a short distance to the parking area where the hike began.